skb-developers/game_release/content/sections/section3.md

 ## Contact Us

-You can access the GitHub profiles of the four developer from the link below.
-You can find their emails and links to their personal homepages.
+You can access the GitHub profiles of the two developer from the link below.
+You can find their links to their personal homepages.

 {{< big-button text="Qiuhong Chen" href="https://github.com/IceShip423" >}}